 Team paged to what was believed to be a mountain biker having fallen in the Brennand Valley area.
 North West Air Ambulance, Helimed 08, were also in attendance and had been directed to a point at the top of a gully (Hind Clough / Ouster Rake) between Whins Brow and Whin Fell.
 As they had flown into the casualty site they immediately saw the need for mountain rescue.
 Whilst awaiting arrival of the BP, Helimed 08 was able to land on the fell top approx. 200m from the injured biker and an ambulance paramedic made the climb and traverse to the casualty.

-To everyone's amazement he was still alive though very much the worse for wear, with a suspected wrist fracture, broken nose, facial lacerations and all the attendant knocks, bangs and contusions associated with an accelerated fall of around twenty feet into a rock filled gully.
-His cycling helmet was smashed to bits but had done its job - a lesson for others perhaps.
+To everyone's amazement he was still alive though very much the worse for wear, with a suspected wrist fracture, broken nose, facial lacerations and all the attendant knocks, bangs and contusions associated with an falling teen

+Bike helmet